fullstack-development/developers-roadmap/backend/python/junior-1/python.md

 ## Tuples
 - How is tuple created?
+- How can we iterate over a tuple?
 - How to create a tuple with one element?
+- How to find out tuple's length?
+- Which methods exist to work with tuples?
 - What is tuple packing and unpacking?
-- How can we iterate over a tuple?
 - What is the difference between list and tuple?

 #### Resources
 - [The Python Tutorial](https://docs.python.org/3/tutorial/index.html)

 ## Functions
+- What is it?
-- What functions are useful for?
+- Why are they useful for?
-- What is the difference between argument and parameter?
+- What is the difference between an argument and a parameter?
+- Side-effect of a function
-- What is a side-effect of a function?
+  - What is it?
-- Why is it important to write functions without side-effects?
+  - Why is it important to write functions without them?
 - What is a pure function?
 - What can be returned from function?
 Is `return` statement required?
+- Default argument value
+  - What is it?
-- What are default argument values?
-When are they useful?
+  - When is it useful?
-- What can you do if you don’t want the default to be shared between subsequent calls
+  - What can you do if you don’t want the default to be shared between subsequent calls?
 - What are keyword arguments?
 - What are `/` and `*` special parameters used for?
 - What are `*args` and `**kwargs` notations used for?